andrewcooke/spokes/README.md

 ### History

-* First complete version 2016-09-16.
+* 2016-09-16 - First complete version

+* 2016-09-17

-* Rewrite search 2016-09-17 - changed order and so some names, but not total number of results.
+  * Rewrite search - changed order and so some names, but not total number of results.

-* Remove trailing 0 for C 2016-09-17 - changed order and so some
-  names, but not total number of results.
+  * Replace trailing 0 with padding for group C - changed order and so some names, but not total number of results.

+  * Halved number of group C patterns! - was not accounting for reversed pattern plus negation.